Surgical Procedures: Surgery and Staging for Parathyroid Cancer

 Metastasectomy: A metastasectomy is a procedure to remove cancer that has metastasized (spread) to other parts of the body.

-What are the risks associated with parathyroid surgery?
+What are the risks of parathyroid surgery?

 As with any surgery, there are risks and possible side effects.
 These can be:

-- Cardiovascular complications, such as heart attack.
+- Cardiovascular (heart) issues, such as heart attack.

 - Blood clots.